JourneyToTheEndOfTheNight/sfjourney/README.md

-sfjourney
+journeyregistration
 =========

-A rails server to manage registrations for the San Francisco Journey to the End of the Night
+A rails server to manage registrations for the Journey to the End of the Night

 It is set up to use heroku, so stores secrets in environment variables (kept in .env, which is not checked in to the repo).
 Environment variables required are:
 SECRET_KEY_BASE